Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 Continuing along, the scenery was spectacular.
 Amazing colours!

-There isn't much to see other than the signs indicating "No
+The Cantung tungsten mine was at the end of the road in 2007.
+There isn't much to see other than the signs indicating, "No Trespassing".

 End of the road at Tungsten

-We heeded the "No Trespass" signs and turned back.
+We heeded the "No Trespass" signs and set up camp a few kilometres back.

-Boondock site alongside the Nahanni Range Road, near Tungsten
+Camped alongside the Nahanni Range Road near Tungsten